How to Do Payroll in Kentucky: What Employers Need to Know

 - Total wages paid during each pay period and each pay date

 Step 9: File payroll taxes with the federal and state government.
 All Kentucky state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Kentucky Department of Revenue website.
 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules:

 - Monthly: When the IRS assigns you a monthly schedule, you need to deposit employment taxes on payments made during a calendar month by the 15th of the following month.

 Step 10: Complete year-end payroll reports.
-Every year, you will need to complete payroll reports, including all W-2 Forms and 1099 Forms.
-You must provide these forms to employees and contractors no later than Jan.
+Every year, you must complete payroll reports, including all W-2 Forms and 1099 Forms.
+Be sure to provide these forms to employees and contractors no later than Jan.
 31 of the following year.

 You need to begin, of course, by following federal law for income taxes, Social Security, Medicare, and Federal Unemployment Tax Act (FUTA) taxes.
 Most employers in the US must pay Federal Insurance Contributions Act (FICA) taxes.
 The current FICA tax rate for Social Security is 6.2% and 1.45% for Medicare.
 Both the employer and the employee will pay these taxes, each paying 7.65% for the combined taxes.